 Every time we think of making something non-vegetarian for a meal, chicken and eggs seem like the most convenient ingredients to make a go-to meal, right?

 It initially used to take me some effort to consciously try out dishes made from tender mutton pieces but after eating World’s Best Mutton Curry recipe made by my super mom, there is no turning back for me.

-This Spicy Mutton Curry is my absolute favorite as it is super easy to pull together but other variations like Punjabi Mutton Curry, Dhaba Style Mutton Curry, Andhra Style Mutton Curry, Bengali Mutton Curry, Hyderabadi Mutton Curry, Chettinad Mutton Curry or Kerala Style Mutton Curry are always on my radar too.
+This Spicy Mutton Curry is my absolute favorite as it is super easy to pull together but other variations like Bhuna Gosht, Punjabi Mutton Curry, Dhaba Style, Bengali, Hyderabadi, Chettinad or Kerala Style Mutton Curry are always on my radar too.

 The endless cups of tea or coffee at the stations the train stopped at, or the newspaper cones full of spicy bhelpuri which the bhelpuri wala made on the spot and the vanilla ice cream cups that came almost melted, those days were good 🙂

-Then gradually, the quality of the food declined and my mom started to pack homemade food for the travel but she always made sure to pack this railway mutton curry to not miss the feel of the travel.
+Then gradually, the quality of the food declined and my mom started to pack homemade food for the travel but she always made sure to pack this yummy curry to not miss the feel of the travel.

-Other versions which I would like to try are Oriya Mutton Curry, Sri Lankan Mutton Curry and Nepali Mutton Curry.
+Other versions that I would like to try are Oriya, Sri Lankan, and Nepali Mutton Curry.

-Add yogurt and one cup of water to it and then pressure cook it well for 1 whistles and 3 whistles on high and low heat respectively.
+Add yogurt and one cup of water to it and then pressure cook it well for 1 whistle and 3 whistles on high and low heat respectively.

 Use the best quality Mutton from a trusted butchery.
 The cut of the meat makes a lot of difference in taste and an experienced person only knows how to cut the meat properly.